The Lark Awards

 My organization is a chapter of a larger organization.
 Are we eligible?

-We would encourage you to call the foundation to discuss this further.
+You are encouraged to call the foundation to discuss this further.
 Generally, the Lark Awards are focused on small, freestanding nonprofits that do not operate under the umbrella of a larger entity.

 Our staff is all-volunteer.
 Are we eligible?